tytydraco/yessleep/out/I_am_stuck_in_a_hospital_and_there_is_something_horribly_wrong.md

 That confirmed everything.
 That syringe has something in it that is turning the people into violent psychotic animals.
 Just what the hell is happening here?
 The man was bleeding out and walking towards me with hands stretched out like a goddamn zombie.
 I had to put the guy out of his misery at this point and picked the gun up.

 "It's our salvation from the pain we go through.
 There is no god.
 The New Dawn is upon us."
 He told me.

 I had no idea what he meant.
 The gun was trained on his head and I fired.
+At this point, blood had to be all over me.
 I just shuddered and turned away, running to the lobby.
 In my panic, I remember my hearing was sort of distorted with this sort of ring and my vision was hazy.
 As I got to the front desk, my mind adjusted and I nearly collapsed when I saw the state the lobby was in.

 There were dozens, if not more dead bodies on the ground, drooping over chairs and tables.
 Some flayed open.
-All discarded and torn apart.
+Some even had bullet wounds.
+All discarded and dead.
+I couldn't imagine one of these deranged people with a gun!

 I didn't have anything else in my gut to throw up.
 I just stared, slack jawed and horrified.
 I noticed on the ground the school's gym teacher from a county over that has family here.
 That elderly woman from before had her arm torn off and one of her legs twisted.
 Others just.. my god.